 The coverage for the OpenCellID database and the Google Mobile Maps service evaluated against the data sets can be seen in Table 4.2.
-Google Mobile Maps service scored a complete coverage on all the data sets while OpenCellID could cover about half the nodes in the different sets.
-The Ericson and combain databases could not be evaluated since it was not possible to obtain an API key without handing out credit card details for billing.
-The reason the Google service had only a 99% coverage on the airport data set is that base station that has not been found was the one operated by the Chair of Communication Systems, therefore it can be factored out.
+Google Mobile Maps service scored a complete coverage on all the data sets while Open Cell ID could cover about half the nodes in the different sets.
+The reason the Google service had only a 99% coverage on the airport data set is that base station that has not been found was the one operated by the chair of communication systems, therefore it can be factored out.
 The OpenCellID database is not a good source of information for this project as is shown by its coverage scores.
-Both services also show a large difference in response time.
-The time needed to do a single lookup could take up to several seconds while a single lookup on the Google's server infrastructure is strongly optimised for tasks like this.
-The times also show that if the ICDS would be connected to the internet, the lookups on Google's database could also be done during the course of a sweep scan since they do not impose a large time overhead per base station.

 However it must be said that these two services are intended for localisation and thus do not have the demand to yield a complete coverage of all the base stations in the area.
-Therefore it must be kept in mind when using this rule for analysis that false positives might still be brought forth.
-What can be said though is that a base station that has been found may only be subject to a type of attack that replaces an existing base station and can thus be investigated more specifically on that ground.
+Therefore it must be kept in mind when using this Rule for analysis that false positives might still be brought forth.
+What can be said though is that a base station that has been found may only be subject to a type of attack that replaces an existing base station and can thus be investigated more specifically.